FIFA Game History - Oiko Times

 The series began in late 1993, and since then the developers has annually pleased fans with new installments.
 The latest game in the series, FIFA 2023, was released on October 1.

-Now it’s time to recall the most prominent moments in the history of EA’s simulators, with help from Lfcarry, who offer Fifa coins for sale.
+Now it’s time to recall the most prominent moments in the history of EA’s simulators, with help from UFABET, who offer football betting (เว็บแทงบอล).
 Even though FIFA fans aren’t always satisfied with new versions of the game, they are always looking forward to new releases.

 Early Years: FIFA Remains Unchallenged